FREQUENTLY ASKED QUESTIONS

 - Examples of maintaining the appearance of being married include appearances in public places, shared meals, shared travel, access to one another’s living spaces, as well as other factors.

 If the spouses reconcile during the period of separation, the one year separation period must restart and begin anew.
 Reconciliation is the resumption of marital relations.
 It restarts the separation period, voids a separation agreement, and determines the date at which marital assets will be valued.

 Evidence that the parties held themselves out as married to the general public, even without sexual relations can support a claim for reconciliation in North Carolina.
 On the contrary, isolated incidents of sexual relations alone are not enough to support a claim of reconciliation in this State.

 The process of divorce begins with separation and comes with a number of life-changing challenges.
 If you are considering separation or divorce, it is best to consult with a professional you can trust.

 First and foremost, a claim for equitable distribution (ED) can be filed at any time during the period of separation, but it must be filed before the divorce decree is entered.

 North Carolina follows the ED method of distributing property and assets following a divorce.
-In an action for ED, the Court must first classify property as either marital or separate property as defined by statute.
+In an action for ED, the Court must first classify the property as either marital or separate property as defined by statute.
 Next, the Court must divide the marital property equally, unless it determines that an equal distribution is not equitable.
-Separate property, on the other hand is not subject to ED.
+Separate property, on the other hand, is not subject to ED.